-The Merrion Hotel Dublin – A five star luxury historic hotel where expectations are surpassed
+The Merrion Hotel Dublin – Five star luxury where expectations are surpassed

 Arriving on foot at the 5 star historic Merrion Hotel might have appeared a little eccentric to say the least; after all this is one of Dublin’s most prestigious addresses and across the road from Government Buildings where our Ministers beaver away at running the country.
 The Concierge took my arrival in his stride.
 The front lobby has a gleaming marble tiled floor complete with Doric columns and a discreet desk.
 It is only a few short steps to the Reception which is located in one of the original drawing rooms.
-I was very impressed by the Reception layout as it gave a much warmer welcome than some of the purpose built reception areas associated with modern hotels.
+The layout of the Reception is impressive as it gives a much warmer welcome than some of the purpose built reception areas associated with modern hotels.
 It was hard to resist looking at all the paintings and interesting framed original theatre programmes on the walls as I made my way to my bedroom.
 I love hotels where you can meander around looking at interesting ‘tit bits’ of information.
 It goes without saying that my check-in was seamless, with a most pleasant young man bringing me to my room and offering to tell me a little of the hotel’s history.
 I listened very attentively – even though being a true Dub I had a fairly good idea of the local history.

 The Merrion Hotel comprises Nos.
 21, 22, 23 and 24 Merrion Street, four stunningly beautiful Georgian houses, built in mid 1760’s, which are Grade 1 Listed ensuring that their provenance remains flawless.
 There is no doubt that the planners of the 18th century got it right when laying out the street design.
-The location of the hotel is around the corner from the exquisite Merrion Square, one of several small parks located in the heart of Dublin city.
-Other nearby parks include St. Stephen’s Green and Fitzwilliam Square.
+The location of the hotel is a step’s throw from the exquisite Merrion Square, one of several small parks located in the heart of Dublin city.
+Other nearby parks include the larger St. Stephen’s Green, which is a public park and the smaller more refined Fitzwilliam Square.

 The Bedroom: The Merrion Hotel comprises 123 rooms and 19 suites.
 Great care has been taken to retain its rich interior and mostly Irish fabrics and antiques reflect its original architecture.
 The room I was allocated overlooked Government Buildings, a building made with Irish granite and Portland stone.
 Adorning the parapet opposite were some fascinating Allegorical statues, which brought history to life close up and personal.
 My bedroom, No. 284, was symmetrical with a charming configuration and large king size bed facing the two front windows.
 Excellent lighting from several china lampshades meant that I didn’t have to use the main light.
 The walls were a delicious restful shellcove soft green and the built in wardrobes in the same matching colour making the room even more spacious.
 Pale coloured regency style furniture, including several gilt mirrors presented a soothing ambiance.
 A lovely note from Peter MacCann, the consummate General Manager and excellent host, made me feel very special.
 So did the fruit and a ‘pressie’ of some pots of jam and relish from their ‘Pantry’.
 In addition to the ubiquitous television carefully placed so as to enjoy from both the sofa and the bed was a Bose radio – a nice little luxury.
 In the well appointed large bathroom there was a separate shower with step in basin, which meant that it was never going to leak on to the floor.
 As well as separate bath tub there was a bidet (quite rare in Irish hotels but de rigueur on the Continent) and correct towelling for same and of course plenty of high quality toiletries.